MoonDevelopmentsLLC/AstalaMail/README.md

 ❓ FAQ

 Q: How does AstalaMail differ from Thunderbird or Mailspring?
-A: We don’t reinvent the wheel—we integrate providers' native UIs, so you never lose features like Gmail’s Smart Compose or Outlook’s Sweep Rules.
-We also don't access or have user data.
+A: MoonDevelopmentsLLC doesn't access or have user data.
+Its not reinventing the wheel—Astalamail integrates providers' native webmail UIs, so you theorhetically don't lose features like Gmail’s Smart Compose or Outlook’s Sweep Rules.

 Q: Can I use this with a custom domain?
 A: Absolutely!
 IMAP/SMTP support works with any provider, including self-hosted solutions like Mailcow.
+The only requirement is a web interface.
+Pure imap support is a -WIP-

 Q: Is there mobile support?
 A: Android!

 📜 License
 Not sure yet but its free to download or build yourself, if you plan to make money off of it, please purchase a license from me, its cheap and lifetime.
+When using any code from Astalamail, you automatically grant me the right to use the code from the project you include it in.